Rohit-Jain-2801/Tkinker_Project/Tkinker BookStore/V1/README.md

 6. Save book details in a pdf file

 Note:-
-All the book details are stored in the database (book.db - hidden file)
+1. All the book details are stored in the database (book.db - hidden file)
+2. Pdf file is made using Reportlab library

 Command to start the application:- python frontend.py